ben-xD/google-calendar-bulk-delete/README.md

 # Google Calendar Bulk Delete - currently in progress

-Typed and promisified version of the Google Calendar NodeJS quickstart guide https://developers.google.com/calendar/quickstart/nodejs
+Want to delete lots of events from your calendar based on a specific property?
+The website doesn't support it.
+This node app does!
+It is a typed and promisified version of the Google Calendar NodeJS [quickstart guide](https://developers.google.com/calendar/quickstart/nodejs), which also includes an additional function to delete events based on ID.

 Getting started:
 - You need [NodeJS](https://nodejs.org/)